FlowLeap

 Applications

-In respiratory care, FlowLeap enables simulations of aerosol-based drug delivery systems, nebulizers, and smart inhalers.
-It models how particles generated by the device move through dynamic airway geometries, deposit in target regions, or are exhaled, accounting for flow rate, breathing cycle, airway resistance, and posture.
-It also supports simulations of airway management devices such as endotracheal tubes or bronchial blockers, showing how they alter flow patterns or increase regional stress, providing key data for optimizing ventilator settings and airway protection strategies.
+In respiratory care, FlowLeap simulates aerosol-based drug delivery systems, nebulizers, and smart inhalers.
+It models how particles generated by the device move through dynamic airway geometries, deposit in target regions, or are exhaled.
+It also supports simulations of airway management devices such as endotracheal tubes or bronchial blockers, showing how they alter flow patterns or increase regional stress, key data for optimizing ventilation strategies.

-In the cardiovascular field, FlowLeap can simulate the implantation of stents, grafts, and valves, assessing their effects on local flow dynamics, wall shear stress, and downstream perfusion.
-It can also evaluate risks of restenosis, thrombosis, or embolization by combining patient-specific anatomy with fluid dynamics and particle transport.
-The platform supports pre-procedural planning as well as virtual prototyping of new cardiovascular devices under varying flow, pressure, and anatomical conditions.
+In the cardiovascular field, FlowLeap simulates the implantation of stents, grafts, and valves, assessing their effects on local flow dynamics, wall shear stress, and downstream perfusion.
+It evaluates risks of restenosis, thrombosis, or embolization by combining patient-specific anatomy with fluid dynamics and particle transport.
+The platform supports pre-procedural planning as well as virtual prototyping of new cardiovascular devices.

 Anatomical reconstruction from imaging

-FlowLeap includes a powerful imaging pipeline that transforms tomographic datasets, such as CT and MRI scans, into high-resolution, anatomically accurate 3D models.
-Using AI-enhanced detection, the platform automatically identifies and reconstructs airways, vascular structures, renal tracts, and other flow-relevant anatomical domains.
+The platform automatically identifies and reconstructs airways, vascular structures, renal tracts, and other flow-relevant anatomical domains.
 The resulting models maintain detailed spatial fidelity, capturing both macrostructure and fine features critical for physiological simulations.
-This capability enables clinicians and researchers to simulate interventions based on patient-specific anatomy, supporting personalized decisions and predictive diagnostics.
+This capability supports personalized decisions and predictive diagnostics.

 Integration with CAD